Yeongbin Yi: Palace life

-Yi Yeong-bin gave birth to the heir apparent in 1735.
+Lady Yi had given birth to the heir apparent in 1735.
 Yi Seon was not the first male child to be born to Yeongjo, but the death of Crown Prince Hyojang, nearly seven years earlier, meant that the court was particularly pleased to welcome another son.

-Yeongjo ordered Sado to be brought up in a palace quite far from the main residence, so Lady Yi did not personally oversee his upbringing.
-The court ladies in charge of looking after the prince apparently slighted Noble Consort Yeong frequently, as they considered her to be of common birth.
+Yeongjo ordered Yi Seon to be brought up in a separate palace, so Lady Yi did not personally oversee his upbringing.
+The court ladies in charge of looking after the crown prince apparently slighted her frequently, as they considered her to be of common birth.

-Her daughter-in-law recorded that she was affectionate toward her children, but very strict and taught them, "as if she were not their mother."
-However, she tended to her children personally when they fell ill.
+Lady Hyegyeong (Lady Hong), Yi Seon's wife, recorded that Lady Yi was affectionate toward her children, but very strict and taught them, "as if she were not their mother".
+However, she personally tended to her children when they fell ill.

-When Lady Hong entered the palace to marry Crown Prince Sado, Consort Yeong treated her as one of her own children, despite the fact that the Crown Princess was expected to address the King's primary wife, Queen Jeongseong, as her mother-in-law.
+When Lady Hong entered the palace to marry the crown prince, Lady Yi treated her as one of her own children, despite the fact that the new crown princess was expected to address the king's wife, Queen Jeongseong, as her mother-in-law.

 In 1748, Princess Hwapyeong died at the age of 21, and Lady Yi is recorded as having grieved excessively.

-After the death of his primary wife, Yeongjo married his second queen, in 1759.
-Consort Yeong supported his decision to remarry and assisted in preparing the state celebrations.
+After the death of his first wife, Yeongjo married his second wife, Queen Jeongsun, in 1759.
+Lady Yi supported his decision to remarry and assisted in preparing the state celebrations.

-She was aware that the King disliked the Crown Prince, an issue that Queen Jeongseong discussed frequently with her.
-She was also aware that her son was suffering from a serious mental illness and that he was killing ladies-in-waiting and eunuchs, as the Crown Princess went to her for advice after Sado's first murder, in 1757.
-Though initially Lady Yi wanted to talk to Sado, her daughter-in-law persuaded her not to, as she feared the consequences if Sado found out she had spoken to his mother.
-In 1760, the Crown Prince lost his temper at a birthday celebration and cursed at his mother and children.
-When he began to threaten Princess Hwawan to gain more personal freedoms, Consort Yeong attended their meetings, as she feared for her daughter's safety.
-During one meeting, in 1760, she witness Sado threaten to "slash Princess Hwawan with [his] sword."
+She was aware the king disliked the crown prince, an issue that Queen Jeongseong had frequently discussed with her during her lifetime.
+She was also aware that her son was suffering from serious mental disorders and that he was killing palace ladies and eunuchs, as the crown princess went to her for advice after Yi Seon's first murder in 1757.
+Though Lady Yi initially wanted to talk to Yi Seon, Lady Hong persuaded her not to, as she feared the consequences if the crown prince found out she had spoken to his mother.
+In 1760, the crown prince lost his temper at a birthday celebration and cursed at his mother and children.
+When he began to threaten Princess Hwawan to gain more personal freedoms, Lady Yi attended their meetings, as she feared for her youngest daughter's safety.
+During one meeting in 1760, she witness Yi Seon threaten to "slash Princess Hwawan with [his] sword".